-- Bits and pieces from old costumes such as a cowboy hat and holster, nurse’s cap and toy stethoscope, or eye patch
+- Bits and pieces from old costumes such as a cowboy hat and holster, nurse’s cap and toy stethoscope, magnifying glass, or eye patch

 To find items to add to your Costume Closet, you and your child can visit some yard sales together, take a trip to a thrift store, or raid Grandma’s closet.

-When your child is ready to work on his story, encourage him to choose several accessories and dress up like his character while he writes.
-Your costume closet might also help inspire him to create new characters.
+When your kids are ready to work on a story, encourage them to choose several accessories and dress up like their main character while they write.
+Your costume closet might also help inspire them to create new characters.
 Then sit back and watch as writing time becomes an adventure!

-“Costume Closet” is just one of the many fun and creative activities WriteShop Junior will use to add spark to writing at the elementary level.
-This game appears in WriteShop Junior Book D, which is scheduled for release in Spring 2011.
+“Costume Closet” is just one of the many fun and creative activities WriteShop Junior uses to add spark to writing at the elementary level.
+This game appears in WriteShop Junior Book D.